Skip to content

 component A UI or backend code module

-skill A semantic kernel or agent capability
+skill A Microsoft Agent Framework or agent capability

 memory A persistent knowledge object with embeddings